 Associate professor, York University

 My professors and supervisory committee in the English PhD program at the University of Alberta gave me a lot of practice and intellectual freedom.
 Help and guidance were there if I needed them but the greatest gifts were time, space, and encouragement.
 Such freedom and space were thrilling, conducive to creativity and independence - a rare experience indeed!
-Also rare and highly valuable was the teaching I was able to do. as the sole instructor of first-year and eventually upper-level courses in my own field, I became much more self-ware, flexible, and confident, plus I saw that I would love the work I am doing now. the post-PhD support was very helpful: job letter workshops, mock interview and job talk, bits of sage advice offered in hallways and offices.
-U of A's Department of English and Film Studies attracts, and accepts, an impressive and refreshing combination of the high-powered and the eccentric. it is an open and stimulating pace to study and I would recommend it to anyone.
+Also rare and highly valuable was the teaching I was able to do.
+As the sole instructor of first-year and eventually upper-level courses in my own field, I became much more self-aware, flexible, and confident, plus I saw that I would love the work I am doing now.
+The post-PhD support was very helpful: job letter workshops, mock interview and job talk, bits of sage advice offered in hallways and offices.
+U of A's Department of English and Film Studies attracts, and accepts, an impressive and refreshing combination of the high-powered and the eccentric.
+It is an open and stimulating pace to study and I would recommend it to anyone.

 - Anne McTaggart